 Your dentist or other oral healthcare provider can show you how to do any of these

 Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people

 who are just learning how to floss.
 They may also help people with limited abillity

 in their arms or hands, or people who are flossing the teeth of someone else (such

 Oral irrigators are not a substitute for tooth brushing and flossing.
 These devices

-may help clean around braces that retain food or in areas a toothbrush can't reach.
+may help clean around braces that hold on to food or in areas a toothbrush can't reach.

-However, they do not remove plaque that contains harmful bacteria.
+But they don't remove plaque that contains harmful bacteria.